-nScrypt, the company that produces high precision micro dispensers, has announced that they are able to print solder and adhesive dots in the 50-micron range, using its new SmartPump conical pen tip. nScrypt, is able to precisely control the volume of material deposited from its state-of-the-art micro dispenser designed for electronics.
+nScrypt, the company that produces high-precision microdisplays, has announced that they are able to print solder and adhesive dots in the 50-micron range using their new SmartPump conical pen tip. nScrypt is able to precisely control the volume of material deposited from its state-of-the-art microdisplay designed for electronics.

-Microdespensing is 3D printing of pastes, inks and other fluids in very small volumes, mostly in the picolitre or nanolitre ranger.
-This technology is similar to jetting technologies.
+Microdespensing is the 3D printing of pastes, inks, and other fluids in very small volumes, mostly in the picoliter or nanoliter range.
+This technology is similar to jet technology.

 The nScrypt SmartPump can print over 10,000 commercially available materials, from water to peanut butter.
 This new microdispensing tool has a diameter of 10 microns, the smallest commercially available diameter on the market.